fslev/selenium-jutils/Readme.md

 ```

 ## Other features
-It comes with [**jtest-utils**](https://github.com/fslev/jtest-utils), which is a friendly library used for matching different types of objects, for making HTTP requests, SQL database queries, etc.
+It comes with [**jtest-utils**](https://github.com/fslev/jtest-utils), which is a friendly library with different features for testing: matching different types of objects, making HTTP requests, polling mechanism, etc.

 ## Showcase
 This [**tutorial**](https://github.com/fslev/cucumber-selenium-tutorial)